Fitmavincent/Fitmavincent.github.io/README.md

 # SmallThings
-This is repo is mainly for experiments and cloud storing my stupid little lousy code.
+This repo is mainly for experiments and cloud storing my stupid little lousy code.

 EightSort is the popular sorting algorithm written in Python.
 (Should start Java version of it)